git-hook/captain-hook/README.md

 ```

 # Use

-[//]: # TODO: create linter -- demonstrate order of invoked scripts
-[//]: # TODO: debugger? invoke them on my mark
-[//]: # TODO: add this comment delimiter to .emacs
-[//]: # TODO: remove aggressive-indent-mode from md mode
-[//]: # TODO: profile the time it takes to run an empty hook

 Every client-side git hook is installed, and will be called by git
 naturally.
 Each git hook is intercepted by captain-hook, a wrapper to